dib-lab/2022-paper-branchwater-software/manuscript.md

 filter for each sketch that could be used to estimate containment prior to loading the full sketch file.
-However, for some potentially common use cases such as queries with many matches, this could add significant I/O without speeding up the actual search.
+However, for some potentially common use cases such as queries with many matches, this could add significant I/O without speeding up the overall search.

 Building an inverted index that maps hashes to data sets could also enable rapid queries.
 Two challenges here are the scale of the catalog